With precision math, exact-value numbers are used as given

 DECIMAL or integer), it is

-If the value has too many digits in the fractional part, rounding occurs and a warning is generated.
-Rounding is done as described in Section 12.19.4, “Rounding Behavior”.
+If the value has too many digits in the fractional part, rounding occurs and a note is generated.
+Rounding is done as described in Section 12.22.4, “Rounding Behavior”.
+Truncation due to rounding of the fractional part is not an error, even in strict mode.

 If strict mode is not enabled, the value is truncated to the nearest legal value and a warning is generated.